dtsulik/homelab-monorepo/README.md

 - Add semantic release to dagger code, now it's just pushin to `latest`
 - All services are missing metrics (done for one service)
 - All services are missing tracing (done to some extent)
+- All services need proper models and proper use of interfaces

 ## MISC